pokowaka/jwt-cpp/README.md

 }
 ```

-Indicates that the claims set has the following:
+Indicates that the claims set has the following:-

 - If an expiration is set, its expiration should be no later than the current time + 32 seconds
 - It has been issued by either *foo*, or *bar*